 The first is a small gently sloping site high on hills with spectacular views of the Little Orme and the sea.
 At £12 a night it has a electric hook-up and a small shower block.
 Access to it is via narrow roads and not for the faint hearted, but it is spectacularly beautiful.
 Apparently the Duck eggs at a nearby farm are delicious.

 The second site is Peniarth Bach Farm Motorhome and Touring Caravan site where access is much easier and comes very highly recommended by Motorhome owners.
-At £15 a night it is good value : http://www.peniarthbachfarm.co.uk/Pictures_of_Caravan_and_Camping_Field.html
+At around £15 - £18 a night (a discount possible if you mention us) : http://www.peniarthbachfarm.co.uk/Pictures_of_Caravan_and_Camping_Field.html

-This really is a lovely place to stay and much nicer than you have any right to expect for the money.
+This really is a lovely place to stay.
 Facilities match a 5 Star site we know of.
 Contact : 07545 572744

 Roads around Betws Yn Rhos can be narrow but if you approach from Abergele Town the roads are good.
 We suggest you do not take what looks like a 'short cut' to/from us it will take twice as long and the roads are narrow.